211 Misconduct in Research and Other Scholarly Activity

 c.
 Emergence of new evidence which could not have been previously discovered by the exercise of due diligence and which, had it been presented during the investigation, would have substantially affected the decision of the investigation panel.

-12. In the appeal, the burden of proof is upon the respondent(s).
-The VPR will consider the appeal and will render a final decision.
+13. In the appeal, the burden of proof is on the respondent.
+The RIO will consider the appeal, and after consultation with the investigation panel, will render a final decision.

-13. Within one hundred twenty (120) days of the initiation of an investigation, a final investigation report, including results from any appeal(s) shall be submitted to ORI.
-If the investigation will take longer than one hundred twenty (120) days, the University will submit a written request for an extension to ORI to include an explanation for the extension.
+14. If the activity was funded by the NIH or the research falls under the purview of the IRB or the IACUC, within one hundred twenty (120) days of the initiation of the investigation, the University shall send the ORI a final investigation report, including results from any appeal.
+If the investigation will take longer than one hundred twenty (120) days, the University shall submit a written request for an extension to ORI to include an explanation for the extension.